 Asian Chicken Salad

-- 4 navel oranges, peeled and segmented (about 2 pounds or 900 g)
+- 4 (about 2 lbs total) navel oranges peeled and segmented

 - Kosher salt